guotong1988/guotong1988.github.io/core_research/_posts/2024-02-01-auto-re-label.md

 Data-centric \cite{ref5} approach which focuses on label quality by characterizing and identifying label errors in datasets.

+Label error correction or noise data correction\cite{ref6,ref7,ref8,ref9,ref10,ref11,ref12} is to correct the error labeled data to improve the dataset quality.

 ### 7. Conclusion

 In previous works, we manually re-label the noisy data to improve the dataset quality.